sean-balks/BlockchainAndFintech_F22_SLDP/shanks/README.md

 # Queries
 This directory is a testing directory to write some useful dune analytics sql queries that may be used to find common data regarding nfts, eth and trade volumes.

+# Pre-Post Merge Data
+In order to analyze the effects of the ethereum pre/post merge, we should attempt to query for data before and after the date of the merge, which is September 15th 2022 to analyze trends.